ECE3400Team17/ECE3400_Team17/milestone3.md

 ## To do list:

-Work out the motor and IMU;
+* Work out the motor and IMU
-Integrate Radio & SPI transmission (data for maze drawing);
+* Integrate Radio & SPI transmission (data for maze drawing)
-Draw the Maze based on the data transmitted;
+* Draw the Maze based on the data transmitted

 [To Home Page](./index.md)